thomasarmstrong98/epidemic_modelling/README.md

 Heterogeneity in Stochastic Epidemic Models - 1041671: [[pdf]](https://github.com/thomasarmstrong98/epidemic_modelling/blob/master/dissertation_final_draft.pdf)

 **Acknowledgement**
 The author would like to thank their supervisor, Dr. Robin Thompson for his support and direction throughout the duration of this report.
-In addition to excellent project guidance, they found the discussions regarding the real-world applications of epidemiology to highlight the importance of mathematical research.
+In addition to excellent project guidance, they found his discussions regarding the real-world applications of epidemiology to highlight the importance of mathematical research.